-A warning letter is issued by the Twinn Palms Regional Manager after a breach of conduct or program guidelines has been reported.
-Warning letters are usually issued after mediation has occurred and the student has been formally advised of the program or host family guidelines that have been compromised.
-In cases where the breach of guidelines is indisputable, for example, if a student is not meeting minimum grade requirements, a warning letter will be issued without prior mediation.
-A copy of the warning letter is sent to the student, Homestay Coordinator, overseas partner, host family, and high school (when applicable).
+A Violation incident report can be issued by the Twinn Palms Coordinator with Management's approval after a breach of conduct of program guidelines has been reported.
+Violation reports are ususally issued after mediation has occurred and the student has been formally advised of the program or host family guidelines that have been compromised.
+In cases where the breach of guidelines is indisputable, for example, if a student is not meeting minimum grade requirements, an incident violation report will be issued without prior mediation.
+A copy of the Violation Incident report is sent by Coordinator to overseas partner, host family and high school (when applicable).
 Overseas partners also forward a copy of the warning letter to the student's natural parents for review.

-The intent of the warning letter is:
+The intent of the Violation Report is: